Sammy-is-a-dude/WHSTechNotes/README.md

 Reflect on your experience designing your Sphero BOLT maze.
 What challenges did you encounter when designing the maze?
 How did you overcome them?

 I faced no challanges.

+# September 30, 2024

+My day would be differnt without computer science would be the same since it doesn't really change anything in my life.